nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 `Clone` is a trait that controls the ability to duplicate a value.
 Cloning means recursively copy everything, probably at this point it won't ring a bell, but for now it's enough for you to know that there are types that can't be simply copied. `Clone` covers those types.

-`Copy` is an empty trait, also called `marker`, that can be applied only to types that can bel safely copied.
+`Copy` is an empty trait, also called `marker`, that can be applied only to types that can bel safely copied without recursion.

 For example, every base number type is `Copy`.
+A struct composed only by `Copy` types can be `Copy` itself.
 If a type is `Copy`, it's instance can survive consumption because it will be copied as needed.

 Copy and Clone can be implemented with `derive macros`